Autonomi/CRIP-2018/Final Students & Projects & Mentors.md

 4. Recognise people
 5. Implement various user defined preferences like temperature control, lighting control, etc.

-### Students :- Akanksha, Mohd Abis, Bharat Sardana
 ____
 &nbsp;
 &nbsp;
 # 3. Person Tracking and Following Robot

 ### Mentors :- Rishab Grover, Ashish Sethi, Ridhwan Luthra

+### Students :- Parth Joshi, Prakhar Gupta, Ashish Priyadarshi

 ## ABSTRACT
 Object detection and tracking is a widely researched field.
 In this project we will be building 2 robots; one which is stationary and uses a manipulator to track a person or object; second, which is  a mobile robot capable of following the person around a room.
 The application for this project can be many but our design will be targeted towards bloggers, youtubers, speakers, etc. who want to record themselves with ease.